dart-lang/sdk/docs/language/informal/int64.md

 2017-09-26
 floitsch@google.com

-This document discusses Dart's plan to switch the `int` type so that it represents 64-bit integers instead of bignums.
+This document discusses Dart's plan to switch the `int` type so that it represents 64-bit integers instead of bigints.
 It is part of our continued effort of changing the integer type to fixed size ([issue]).

 [issue]: https://github.com/dart-lang/sdk/issues/30343

 We propose to set the size of integers to 64 bits.
 Among all the investigated options, 64-bit integers have the smallest migration cost, and provide the most consistent and future-proof API capabilities.

 ## Motivation
-Dart​ ​1​ ​has​ ​infinite-precision​ ​integers​ ​(aka​ ​bignums).​ ​On​ ​the​ ​VM,​ ​almost​ ​every number-operation​ ​must​ ​check​ ​if​ ​the​ ​result​ ​overflowed,​ ​and​ ​if​ ​yes,​ ​allocate​ ​a next-bigger​ ​number​ ​type.​ ​In​ ​practice​ ​this​ ​means​ ​that​ ​most​ ​numbers​ ​are​ ​represented​ ​as SMIs​ ​(Small​ ​Integers),​ ​a​ ​tagged​ ​number​ ​type,​ ​that​ ​overflow​ ​into​ ​MINTs​ ​(Medium Integers),​ ​and​ ​finally​ ​overflow​ ​into​ ​arbitrary-size ​big-ints.
+Dart 1 has infinite-precision integers (aka bigints).
+On the VM, almost every number-operation must check if the result overflowed, and if yes, allocate a next-bigger number type.
+In practice this means that most numbers are represented as SMIs (Small Integers), a tagged number type, that overflow into "mint"s (*m*edium *int*egers), and finally overflow into arbitrary-size big-ints.

-In​ ​a​ ​jitted​ ​environment,​ ​the​ ​code​ ​for​ ​mints​ ​and​ ​bigints​ ​can​ ​be​ ​generated​ ​lazily during​ ​a​ ​bailout​ ​that​ ​is​ ​invoked​ ​when​ ​the​ ​overflow​ ​is​ ​detected.​ ​This​ ​means​ ​that almost​ ​all​ ​compiled​ ​code​ simply ​has​ ​the​ ​SMI​ ​assembly,​ ​and​ ​just​ ​checks​ ​for​ ​overflows.​ ​In the​ ​rare​ ​case​ ​where​ ​more​ ​than​ ​31/63​ ​bits​ ​(the​ ​SMI​ ​size​ ​on​ ​32bit​ ​and​ ​64bit architectures)​ ​are​ ​needed,​ ​does​ ​the​ ​JIT​ ​generate​ ​the​ ​code​ ​for​ ​more​ ​number​ ​types.
+In a jitted environment, the code for mints and bigints can be generated lazily during a bailout that is invoked when the overflow is detected.
+This means that almost all compiled code simply has the SMI assembly, and just checks for overflows.
+In the rare case where more than 31/63 bits (the SMI size on 32bit and 64bit architectures) are needed, does the JIT generate the code for more number types.

-For​ ​precompilation​ ​it's​ ​not​ ​possible​ ​to​ ​generate​ ​the​ ​mint/bigint​ ​code​ ​lazily.​ Typically, the generated code only contains inlined SMI instructions and falls back to calls when the type is not a SMI.
+For precompilation it's not possible to generate the mint/bigint code lazily.
+Typically, the generated code only contains inlined SMI instructions and falls back to calls when the type is not a SMI.
 Before being able to use the SMI code, instructions have to be checked for their type (`null`, or `Mint`/`BigInt`) and after most operations they need to be checked for overflows.
-This blows​ ​up​ ​the​ ​executable​ ​and​ ​generally​ ​slows​ ​down​ ​the​ ​code.​ ​As​ ​a​ ​consequence,​ ​Dart 2.0 ​switches​ ​to​ ​fixed-size​ ​integers.
+This blows up the executable and generally slows down the code.
+As a consequence, Dart 2.0 switches to fixed-size integers.
 Without knowing if a number variable is non-nullable, most of the checks cannot be removed, but there are two ways to get this information:
 1. a global type-inference can sometimes know that specific variables can never be `null`, and
 2. Dart intends to add non-nullable types.